Timin8er/Timin8er.github.io/cosmic_ksp.md

 - Send commands to KSP spacecraft from COSMOS
 - Receive Telemetry from KSP in COSMOS
 - Initialize a *simulation* instance of KSP and screen commands before sending them to the *real* instance
-- Create a mission planning app for verifying commands in simulation prior to execution
+- Create a simulation manager app for verifying commands in simulation prior to execution

 <div class="row p-1 my-3" style="border-radius: 10px; border-style: solid; border-color: #121212; border-width: 4px; background-color: #191919;">
   <div class="col d-flex align-items-center">